tarun-mm/plivo-pub-sub/test-clients/README.md

-# Test Clients for PubSub System
+# WebSocket Test Client

-This folder contains test clients for the WebSocket PubSub system.
+This folder contains a Go-based interactive test client for the WebSocket PubSub system.

-## Go Test Client

-### Prerequisites
+## Prerequisites

-The Go client uses the same dependencies as the main project (already in `go.mod`).
+The test client uses the same dependencies as the main project (already in `go.mod`).

-### Running the Go Client
+## Running the Test Client

 From the project root:
 ```bash